Teacher Certificate Program Understand Chinese Culture and Practice (3)

-China Institute
+China Institute in America

 In Partnership with East China Normal University

-Jointly designed by China Institute in New York City, and East China Normal University in Shanghai, the Teacher Certificate Program: Understand Chinese Culture and Practice is an innovative certificate program for K-16 teachers of Chinese as a second language to expand and advance a deeper understanding of the foundations of Chinese culture, making connections of traditions and contemporary applications, and support participants with skillsets and resources to engage with a school community that embraces diversity and cultural responsiveness.
+Jointly designed by China Institute in America in New York City, and East China Normal University in Shanghai, the Teacher Certificate Program: Understand Chinese Culture and Practice is an innovative certificate program for K-12 teachers of Chinese as a second language to expand and advance a deeper understanding of the foundations of Chinese culture, making connections of traditions and contemporary applications, and support participants with skillsets and resources to engage with a school community that embraces diversity and cultural responsiveness.

 According to the World-Readiness Standards for Learning Languages by the American Council on the Teaching of Foreign Languages, all language teaching must include 5 Cs (Communication, Cultures, Connections, Comparisons and Communities).
 For more specific goal areas and standards, please visit World-ReadinessStandardsforLearningLanguages.pdf